layters/testshop/CONTRIBUTING.md

 # Testing
-Also, If you would like to help test the P2P network, here are some instructions:
+Also, If you would like to help test the P2P network, you can skip to this [section](#testing-dht)

 ### Testing RPC